 There is an interesting back-story here that everyone should be made aware of (if you haven’t connected the dots already).
 As the price for crude oil had increased north of the $100/barrel, many U.S. producers got into the shale oil extraction game, because it was profitable for them to do so.
 This increased investment and production increased output and supply and kept prices reasonable.
 Seeing this as a huge market share threat, the Saudi’s have decided to drop their prices to extremely low levels in order to put many of these U.S. producers out of business.
 Many American companies were profitable at $100+ per barrel and this led to a boom in U.S. oil production.
 Few, if any, are profitable at $40/barrel.

-The state-owned Saudi Aramco is by far the world’s most valuable company – sitting on 30 trillion in reserve cash and oil.
+The state-owned Saudi Aramco is by far the world’s most valuable company.
 They can afford lower temporary revenue in order to kill off competition and increase their market share.

 And guess what – it’s already working.
 Schlumberger (headquartered in Houston) is cutting about 9,000 jobs on the back of lower anticipated exploration and production spending due to the low prices.
 Baker Hughes is cutting 7,000.
 That already brings the total job loss to north of 30,000 as Shell, BP, ConocoPhillips, Pemex, Halliburton, Apache, and Suncor have also laid off U.S. workers.
 And the worst has yet to come – many more layoffs are on the way.